LykkeBusiness/.github/.github/actions/ef-migration-rollback-parity-analyze/README.md

-# SQL Migration-Rollback Parity Analyze GitHub Action
+# EF Core Migration-Rollback Parity Analyze GitHub Action

-This GitHub Action is designed to analyze the results of a migration-rollback parity validation step.
+This GitHub Action is designed to analyze the results of a EF Core migration-rollback parity validation step.
 It takes a base64-encoded string that represents any parity violations found between your migration and rollback SQL files and:

 1. Decodes the results.
 2. Prints out a human-readable list of violations if any are present.